-Probationary employees are not eligible for post and bid and will be assigned to any vacant post after all post assignments have been filled and abilities of the post to perform at an acceptable level.
+Probationary employees are not eligible for post and bid and will be assigned to any vacant post after all post assignments have been filled.

+Employees who receive a post through the post and bid process must possess the required knowledge, skills, aptitude, and abilities of the post to perform at an acceptable level.
 If an employee lacks the post's required knowledge and skills, the supervisor will notify the employee.
 Training may be made available if an employee requests to be trained to do those work functions within the employee's assigned facility.
 Such requests shall not be unreasonably denied.